TheTruthYouKnow/Contagion-AngelScriptPlugins/README.md

 # Contagion-AngelScriptPlugins
+My angelscript repositories in github.
+## Describe
-Some examples to using AngelScript in steam game:Contagion
+Some examples to using AngelScript in steam game:Contagion.
+Some AngelScript sources in Contagion.